Mean History, Family Crest & Coats of Arms

 Early Notables of the Mean family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Mean Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Mean Notables in all our PDF Extended History products and printed products wherever possible.

 A great mass of Ireland's native population left the island in the 19th century, seeking relief from various forms of social, religious, and economic discrimination.
 This Irish exodus was primarily to North America.
 If the migrants survived the long ocean journey, many unfortunately would find more discrimination in the colonies of British North America and the fledgling United States of America.
 These newly arrived Irish were, however, wanted as a cheap source of labor for the many large agricultural and industrial projects that were essential to the development of what would become two of the wealthiest nations in the western world.
 Early immigration and passenger lists indicate many people bearing the Mean name: